-Each California public school, grades kindergarten through 12, with 21 or more English learners must form an English Learner Advisory Committee (ELAC).
+Each California public school with 21 or more English learners must form an English Learner Advisory Committee (ELAC).

 - Ways to make parents aware of the importance of regular school attendance.

 - Each ELAC shall have the opportunity to elect at least one member to the District English Learner Advisory Committee (DELAC).
 Districts with 31 or more ELACs may use a system of proportional or regional representation.